Sachin-B-A/String_Builders/StringBuilder_Functions.md

-# StringBuilder Functions in Java
+# StringBuilder Functions in Java.

 The `StringBuilder` class in Java provides a mutable sequence of characters, making it efficient for string manipulation, especially in DSA problems.
 Below are commonly used `StringBuilder` functions along with example's.